My Favourite Stranger: Background

-This is one of four tracks on the album written by Martin Gore along with Richard Butler of the Psychedelic Furs.
+"My Favourite Stranger" is one of four tracks on the Memento Mori album written by Martin Gore along with Richard Butler of the Psychedelic Furs.
 Dave Gahan said that "My Favourite Stranger" is "about having a shadow, someone who follows you around the clock and tells you things.
 Do you listen to the lie or to the truth?
 A fun and a little risky song.
 With music you need to be transported to different places, sometimes it's places that are right in front of your eyes, other times it's open spaces."
 He also said "this is a direct song, like Suicide's Alan Vega, it has a New York '70s punk vibe."

 In his interview for NME Gore explained, "I've never written with anyone outside of the band in our history...
 Richard reached out to me around April 2020, just texting to say 'We should write some songs together'.
 I asked for ideas and he sent me a few lines, so I put those to music and we started sending them back and forth.
 We ended up writing seven songs.
 We didn't like the first one, but the other six were so great that I thought it would be a bit of a waste to put them out as a side-project.
 They just wouldn't get the same sort of exposure as they would if they were put out by Depeche."